 I was born and raised in rural Arkansas, the daughter of a family medicine physician and a kindergarten teacher.
 After I graduated from Hendrix College in Conway, AR, I moved to northeastern NC to participate in the Teach For America program.
 My interest in health and well-being led me to pursue a PhD in psychology at Bowling Green State University, where I was able to study health psychology, behavioral weight management, substance use disorders, and behavior change.
 After completing an internship at the Boston Consortium, I moved to Jackson, MS to complete a postdoctoral fellowship alongside a family medicine residency program.
 During my fellowship, I learned that I enjoy practicing psychology in primary care, and that I love working with residents!
 I took a position as Director of Behavioral Science and Director of Research at the family medicine residency program at Albany Medical College in 2013.
-In 2015, I decided to move back to a warmer climate and be closer to family and friends, so I returned to the University of Mississippi Medical Center as Director of their Clinical Skills Center (the standardized patient program).
-Although I enjoyed working with medical students and standardized patients, I am excited that I have returned to family medicine residency education here in Wilmington!
+In 2015, I returned to the University of Mississippi Medical Center as Director of the Clinical Skills Center.
+Although I enjoyed working with medical students and standardized patients, I am happy that I have returned to family medicine residency education here in Wilmington.

 When I am not at work, I enjoy being outside.
-I have run numerous half marathons (and a couple of marathons), but I also enjoy taking my dog out for walks.
+Physical activity is priority in my life.
 I’m usually happiest when I’m near the water.
-Travel, books, and the arts are passions of mine.
+Travel, reading, and the arts are passions of mine.
 I am also a die-hard Arkansas Razorback fan.